GabrielFlores8227/Neovim-Config/README.md

 ## How to setup NERDTree icons (Unix)

-to set up nerdtree icons you need to install font 3270
+To set up nerdtree icons you need to install font 3270

 Download 3270 font